OPALX-project/OPALX-project.github.io/git-usage.md

 * In your branch, click on the ```merge request``` link and select a reviewer from the list.
 * The reviewer will determine if the code is okay to merge.
 * The reviewer clicks ```accept merge request``` and the code is merged back to the upstream repository; now watch the nightly builds...

+## 5. Versioning

+### Major version number
+ * no incompatible changes in the input file
+ * no incompatible changes in the output files

+### Minor version number
+ * stable versions have an even minor version number (like 1.4.0)
+ * development version have an odd minor version number (like 1.5.0)

+### The third number in a version number
+ * identify bugfixes and feature changes (like 1.4.1)

+### Stable versions
+ * only bugfixes and small feature changes are done in a stable version
+ * development for a stable version is done in a branch named OPAL-$MAJOR_VERSION.$MINOR_VERSION

+### Development versions
+ * development is done in the 'master' branch.
+ * increase the third number in the version frequently to reflect changes (either bugfixes or new features)